 Medical Doctors are healthcare professionals who diagnose and treat disease, physiological disorders and injuries of patients.
 Furthermore, the majority of Medical Doctors work in ambulatory health care services and hospitals.

 The outlook for Medical Doctors is good across the country.
 In fact, Job Bank expects a labour shortage in the near future.
-The median salary for a Medical Doctor in Canada is $211,111 a year.
+The specific salaries for Medical Doctors in Alberta and Saskatchewan are unavailable.
+However, the median salary for a Medical Doctor throughout Canada is $211,934 a year.

 Continue Your Healthcare Career Today